Mr-Ahmadi/Gold-Binding-Peptides/README.md

 ## Overview

-This repository contains the LaTeX source for a project report describing the development, evaluation, and interpretation of machine learning models designed to classify gold-binding peptides.
-The goal is to predict whether a given 10‑residue peptide will exhibit strong (Class A) or weak/non‑binding (Class B) affinity for gold nanoparticles based on physicochemical and sequence-derived features.
+This repository contains the source for a project on the development, evaluation, and interpretation of machine learning models designed to classify gold-binding peptides.

 ## Background